Jackzmc/sourcemod-plugins/README.md

 Not always the latest versions.
 If you have any interest with a plugin, I can make sure to upload the latest.

+Currently plugins are only compiled and tested with SM 1.11-6964

 Useful things:
 1. **Netprop Viewer** [L4D2 Netprops](https://jackz.me/netprops/l4d2) and [L4D2 Datamaps](https://jackz.me/netprops/l4d2-data)